 The famous Macedonian philosopher Aristotle of Stagira (384-322 BCE) must have heard or read The Histories.
 In his book on Rhetorics, he quotes its first line:

 The year of Herodotus' death is unknown, but we have two clues.
-In section 137 of Book Seven of The Histories the execution of two Spartans in Athens is mentioned.
-From another source, Thucydides,note[Thucydides, Peloponnesian War 2.67.] it is known that the two were killed in the winter of 430/429 BCE.
+Herodotus mentions the execution of two Spartans in Athens,note about which we also know from another source, Thucydides.note It happened in the winter of 430/429 BCE.
 Therefore, Herodotus was still alive and writing in 429.
 Since it is also known that in the summer of 429 many Athenians were killed by the plague, it may be conjectured that Herodotus was one of the victims of this disease.
-However this may be, he must have died before 413, because he tells (Book Nine, section 73) that a certain village in the neighborhood of Athens, Decelea, was never plundered by the Spartans, something that did in fact happen in 413, as Thucydides tells us (6.93)
+However this may be, he must have died before 413, because he tellsnote that a certain village in the neighborhood of Athens, Decelea, was never plundered by the Spartans, something that did in fact happen in 413, as Thucydides tells us.note

 Assuming that Herodotus died between 429 and 413, it is reasonable to infer that he was born between 500 and 470.
 Perhaps we can be a little bit more precise: nowhere in The Histories does he claim to have witnessed the great Persian War (480-479 BC) that he is describing.
 Therefore, his date of birth can be estimated in the eighties of the fifth century BC.